 - 1. In the Server field, type the URL or IP address of your proxy server, followed (in the Port field) by the port number (for example, 8080). - 2.
 Select a protocol Type for handling TCP traffic through a proxy server: SOCKS4, SOCKS5, or Standard. - 3.
-If authentication is required, select a type from the Authentication list: - Basic A widely used, industry-standard method for collecting user name and password information.
-The web browser displays a window for a user to enter a previously assigned user name and password, also known as credentials.
-The web browser then attempts to establish a connection to a server using the user's credentials.
-If the user's credentials are rejected, the browser displays an authentication window to re-enter the user's credentials.
-Internet Explorer allows the user three connection attempts before failing the connection and reporting an error to the user.
-If the web server verifies that the user name and password correspond to a valid user account, a connection is established.
+If authentication is required, select a type from the Authentication list: - Automatic